Fields reference

 The consent field handles marketing opt-in and disclaimers.
 Pick a Consent mode:

-- SMS — a required checkbox with TCPA-compliant copy.
+- SMS (the default) — a required checkbox with TCPA-compliant copy.
 Required is locked on (legally, SMS marketing needs explicit opt-in).

 - Email — an informational disclaimer shown with email capture.
 No checkbox, and it isn't submitted as an answer.

-- Custom — you control the copy and whether it's required.
+- Custom — you control the copy, the checkbox, and whether it's required.

 Consent copy supports {{shop_name}}, {{terms}}, and {{privacy}}, which